 The radiology professional will apply an anaesthetic gel to the area of your body where the marker will be injected.
-Your radiologist will then either use an ultrasound machine or mammography to identify the lymph node(s) they want to mark.
+Your radiologist will then use either an ultrasound machine or mammography to identify the lymph node they want to mark.

 Following placement, you may be scheduled for chemotherapy treatment.
 Now that the Magseed® marker is securely placed in your breast it will not be affected by or affect any other therapy you may receive that attempts to shrink or eliminate the cancer in your lymph node.

-Once your surgery is complete, your surgeon will send the node(s) for analysis and it may take a few days for the results to be processed.
+Once your surgery is complete, your surgeon will send the node for analysis, where the results will be processed.

 This can take some time, so if you do not hear back straight after surgery, try not to worry.

 If you have any more questions about your surgery, please do ask your surgeon or the hospital team.
-We have a number of resources around our website which talk about our Magseed® marker and the Magtrace® lymphatic tracer, which you are welcome to read.